Skip to main content

 response = client.conversations_leave(channel="C0XXXXXXX")

-See conversations.leave for more info.
+See the conversations.leave API method for more details.

 Listing team members